abezr/devart.ai/README.md

 ## ✨ Core Features

+### Autonomous Ecosystem Expansion

+**Opportunity Discovery Pipeline**: A multi-agent system that autonomously scans external sources (news feeds, blogs) to discover new free-tier services, trials, and partnership opportunities.

+**AI-Powered Analysis & Qualification**: The pipeline uses LLMs to parse, classify, and analyze discovered opportunities, extracting structured data on their potential value to the platform.

+**Automated Outreach & Integration**: A specialized PartnershipAgent handles lead generation and service registration, with a human-in-the-loop approval workflow.
+Once a new tool is acquired, an IntegrationPlannerAgent automatically creates the engineering tasks required to integrate it.

 ### Autonomous Platform Evolution

 **Meta-Agent System**: A specialized, self-directing agent that ingests and analyzes the platform's own strategic roadmap.
 It uses a hybrid RAG (LlamaIndex) and multi-agent orchestration (Langroid) architecture to reason about future features, generate detailed development tasks, and assign them to the appropriate specialized agents in the workforce.